oracle-livelabs/developer/dotnet-adb-quickstart/develop-app/develop-app.md

 You have completed deploying the ASP.NET Core web app.

 ## Task 3: Configure NGINX Web Server and Service to Run the ASP.NET Core App

-We will now configure the NGINX web server so that it can run ASP.NET Core apps from Oracle Linux.
+1. Configure the NGINX web server so that it can run ASP.NET Core apps from Oracle Linux.

-1. Configure NGINX to enable HTTP to initiate a connection to the network.
+    - Configure NGINX to enable HTTP to initiate a connection to the network.

-    - Enable the web server from Cloud Shell.

         ```
         <copy>sudo setsebool -P httpd_can_network_connect 1</copy>